casualcore/casual/middleware/common/documentation/maintainance.md

 ## context - call - transaction - server

-These _context_ has circular dependencies, which in retrospect is pretty obvious, which make it somewhat hard to reason about.
+The _context_ has circular dependencies, which in retrospect is pretty obvious, which makes it somewhat hard to reason about.

-Either come up with a "better" design that still separate these _concepts_ ( which I think would be hard), or join them in one _context_, that take care of "all" the state that is needed for transaction and calls.
+Either come up with a "better" design that still separates these _concepts_ ( which I think would be hard), or join them in one _context_, that takes care of "all" the state that is needed for transaction and calls.